julianfaraway/shortsummary/README.md

 It's much longer than necessary.
 This is a waste of paper if you print it out and makes on screen output longer which is a nuisance if you want to compare it to other output since it is less likely to fit on the same screen.
-Perhaps you are student with a page limit on your assignment.
+Also, perhaps you have a page limit.

 - We don't need to see the call again.
 We can see the calling function already as would be typical if using Rmarkdown or Jupyter notebooks etc. Seeing the call function is only useful if you can only see the output.

 - I'm usually not interested in the residuals information.
-Some guy back in the 1980s thought it was a good idea and it's been stuck there ever since.
-If I want it, I can do `fivenum(residuals(lmod))` or probably just plot the residuals.
+Some guy back in the olden dayes of `S` thought it was a good idea and it's been stuck there ever since.
+If
+I want it, I can do `fivenum(residuals(lmod))` or probably just plot the residuals.

 - I can see it is the coefficients so I don't need to see `Coefficients:`

-- An extra empty line at the beginning and end
+- There's an extra empty line at the beginning and end.
+If we want extra space, we can rely on Rmarkdown, LaTeX, Jupyter etc. to provide this.
+We don't want it built into the output.

-Let's fix that:
+Let's fix that with this R package:

 ```
-> library(farawayutils)
+> library(shortsummary)
 > lmod = lm(dist ~ speed, cars)
 > summary(lmod)
             Estimate Std.
 Error t value Pr(>|t|)